-Our Tips for Mentees series starts with a look at a hidden barrier which we call The Awe Factor.
-Most of us believe that the best mentoring is when the mentee takes responsibility for its success.
-The Awe Factor can prevent this.
+Our Tips for Mentees series starts with a look at a hidden barrier called The Awe Factor.
+The best mentoring is when the mentee takes responsibility for its success.
+However, the Awe Factor can prevent this.

 - Feel reluctant to take ownership and lead the meetings

 - Have trouble viewing their mentors as partners

 - Are afraid to admit mistakes to their mentors, in case it influences perceptions

 - Are reluctant to challenge or disagree with viewpoints